 After 15 minutes of inactivity you will be automatically logged out of the Online Banking System.
 The time remaining until automatic logout is displayed on every page.
 If you then wish to proceed further with the Online Banking System, you simply have to log in again.

 When opening an account, you will provide a reference account.
 Retransfer of funds can only be made to this account.
-The reference account can only be changed in writing and with your signature and will also require an additional reference transaction.
+The reference account can only be changed in writing and with your signature.

 - Raisin never asks for an mTAN when you log in to the Online Banking System!